drvinceknight/pfm/book/tools-for-mathematics/01-using-notebooks/tutorial/img/starting_the_notebook_server_windows/README.md

-A screenshot showing how to start a Jupyter notebook server from the command line of a Windows machine.
+A screenshot of Windows PowerShell showing the command to start a Jupyter notebook server.